THE OUTLET’S DEMISE

 BENTWOOD SHORES - ROAD CONFIGURATION

-Still of need was to determine the Fire Chief of Texas Township's request for an additional roundabout to allow for the ability for fire trucks to be able to turnabout.
-Recall from the first meeting minutes from March 27, 2007, that board members granted preliminary approval with conditions that the road required turnabouts requested by the Fire Chief.
+Still needed was to determine the Fire Chief of Texas Township's request for an additional roundabout to allow fire trucks to turn around.
+Recall from the first meeting minutes from March 27, 2007, that board members granted preliminary approval with conditions that the road required turnabouts, as requested by the Fire Chief.

-The board voted this night to amend the standard ordinance and allow for the road extension, surpass township ordinance standards of 1,350 feet, and extend the road to 2,000 feet.
-This grant by township board members was the last means to prevent the permeant extinction of the 140 (plus) years old historical outlet.
+The board voted at the meeting to amend the standard ordinance to allow the road extension, exceeding the township ordinance limit of 1,350 feet and extending the road to 2,000 feet.
+This grant from the township board members was the last means of preventing the permanent extinction of the 140‑plus‑year‑old historical outlet.
+Within a month, the outlet was buried by sand and dirt, compacted under high pressure by heavy road trucks to support the new road, and ultimately buried more than twenty feet below grade.

 REFERENCES: